-- 26th November 2020 Virtual Options evening Presentation and opportunity to look at subject information on our website about all the different options. - 21st January 2021 Options subject report issued to parents & carers.
-Option booklet available on website. - 22nd February 2021 Options process opens and options forms given out by tutors - students to take completed forms back to their tutor to get it checked that they have followed all of the criteria.
-(This process is subject to adjustment if return delayed) - Monday 15th March 2021 Final deadline for all option forms to be back with the tutor. - Start KS4 Options in Year 10.
+- 9th November 2021 Virtual Options evening Presentation and opportunity to look at subject information on our website about all the different options. - Thursday 13th January 2022 Option booklet available on website. - Thursday 20th January 2022 Options subject suitability report issued to parents & carers. - Monday 7th February 2022 Options process opens and the on-line option form is available in the Year 9 Options section of the website. - Friday 18th March 2022 Final deadline for all option forms to be completed - Start Key Stage 4 Options in Year 10.